Portugal. The Man

 Portugal.
-The Man is an American rock band from Wasilla, Alaska and based in Portland, Oregon.
-The group currently consists of founding member John Baldwin Gourley and his wife, Zoe Manville, with the couple joined by a group of touring musicians.
-Gourley and co-founding bassist Zach Carothers met and began playing music together in 2001 at Wasilla High School in Wasilla.
+The Man is an American rock band from Wasilla, Alaska, and based in Portland, Oregon.
+The group currently consists of founding member John Gourley, joined by a group of touring musicians for live performances.
+Gourley and co-founding bassist Zach Carothers met and began playing music together in 2001 at Wasilla High School.

-The group released two albums on Fearless Records, released three albums on their own label Approaching AIRballoons in a partnership with Equal Vision Records, then moved to Atlantic Records in 2010, with whom they have released their latest four full-length albums.
-Their 2017 single "Feel It Still" won "Best Pop Duo/Group Performance" at the 60th Annual Grammy Awards.
+The group released two albums on Fearless Records, and then released three albums on their own label Approaching AIRballoons in a partnership with Equal Vision Records, then moved to Atlantic Records in 2010, with whom they released four full-length albums.
+They are best known for their 2017 single "Feel It Still", which won Best Pop Duo/Group Performance at the 60th Annual Grammy Awards.

 History

 Origin (2002–2006)

 About August 2002, the band Anatomy of a Ghost was formed by John Gourley, Joe Simon, Dewey Halpaus, Nick Simon, and Zach Carothers.
 Gourley fronted the band having had no previous singing experience.
 Anatomy of A Ghost quickly gained popularity, but before long the group broke up.
 Portugal.
 The Man was originally started as Gourley's side project and Carothers played bass.
 Before they had a drummer, they used drum machines and synth-loops as a backing beat.

 Gourley and Carothers teamed with Wesley Hubbard, Nick Klein (former guitar tech for Anatomy of a Ghost) and Harvey Tumbleson forming the band, Portugal.
 The Man.
 They left Wasilla and went to Portland with the intent to record and tour.
 The band recorded demos in the summer of 2004, and went on a US tour in the fall.
 In spring 2005, Klein and Tumbleson left and Jason Sechrist joined the band a little later.
 Portugal.
 The Man's debut record Waiter: "You Vultures!" was released by Fearless Records on January 24, 2006.
 The album was produced by Casey Bates.

 The band's name is based on an idea of David Bowie's "larger than life" fame.
 They wanted the band to have a bigger-than-life feel but did not want to name it after one of their members.
 "A country is a group of people," guitar player and vocalist John Gourley said.
 "With Portugal, it just ended up being the first country that came to mind.
 The band's name is 'Portugal'.
 The period is stating that, and 'The Man' states that it's just one person" (any one of the band members).
 Gourley is saying that the country name they picked represents a person but not a specific member.

 The name has a more personal meaning as well: Portugal.
 The Man refers to the name of a book which Gourley has planned to write about his father and his father's many adventures.